 A student may attend courses without taking examinations or receiving credit by registering to audit and paying full tuition.
 A degree candidate may audit required courses before taking them for credit; however, audited courses do not count as part of a student's course load.
-A student must receive permission from the Chief Academic Officer prior to auditing a course.
+A student must receive permission from the Vice President of Academic and Student Affairs prior to auditing a course.